mehroosali/mehroosali/README.md

 <h2> < Hello World, I'm <a href="https://www.linkedin.com/in/mehroosali/" target="_blank"> Mehroos Ali</a> /> <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30px">  </h2>
     <img align='right' src='resources/developer.gif' width='300"' height='200"'>

+- I am a collaborative data engineering professional with substantial knowledge and experience in analysis, design, development, implementation, migration, convergence, management, and support of large-scale databases, data warehouses, and big data systems by creating intuitive architectures and frameworks that help organizations effectively capture, store, process, visualize and analyze huge volume of structured, semi-structured, unstructured and stream of heterogeneous data set.
-- I am currently pursuing my Masters in Computer Science at the <a href="https://www.utdallas.edu/"  target="_blank"> University of Texas at Dallas. </a>
+- I am currently pursuing my Masters in Computer Science at the <a href="https://www.utdallas.edu/"  target="_blank"> University of Texas at Dallas </a> specializing in Intelligent Systems.
-- I have interned at <a href="https://amazon.com/" target="_blank"> Amazon</a> as Data Engineer this past summer where I gained knowledge and experience working with design and development of streaming data pipelines.
+- I have previously interned at <a href="https://amazon.com/" target="_blank"> Amazon</a> as Data Engineer this past summer where I gained knowledge and experience working with design and development of streaming data pipelines.
 - I have previously worked as a Data Engineer for <a href="https://www.onwardgroup.com/" target="_blank"> Onward Technologies</a> which is a global IT service provider in domains such as data analytics, data science, Artificial Intelligence (AI) and Machine Learning (ML).
 Before that I was working with <a href="https://www.cognizant.com/" target="_blank"> Cognizant</a> on their flagship Core Banking and Insurance customer - Suncorp.
-- Currently I am learning <a href="https://databricks.com/" target="_blank"> Databricks</a> which is a big data processing platform for combining the best of data warehouses and data lakes into a lakehouse architecture.
 - I am interested in Big Data Engineering, Cloud Data Warehousing, Devops and Full Stack Development.
 - 📩 Feel free to reach me at mehroosali@gmail.com.